cdktf/cdktf-provider-google/docs/networkConnectivityInternalRange.typescript.md

 - *Type:* string

 The type of usage set for this InternalRange.
-Possible values: ["FOR_VPC", "EXTERNAL_TO_VPC"].
+Possible values: ["FOR_VPC", "EXTERNAL_TO_VPC", "FOR_MIGRATION"].

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.6.0/docs/resources/network_connectivity_internal_range#usage NetworkConnectivityInternalRange#usage}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.7.0/docs/resources/network_connectivity_internal_range#usage NetworkConnectivityInternalRange#usage}

 ---